-Just as I finished saying in a recent post that I did not like raw tomatoes, I realise that I love raw tomatoes.
+Just as I finished saying to a friend that I did not like raw tomatoes, I realise that I love raw tomatoes.
 What I do not like are those limp wedges of tomatoes that sit on top of limp greens in a salad that has been left too long in the heat.
+Or soggy tomato sandwiches.
 People!
 Will you ever learn to look after your food!

 So, I confess.
 I L O V E raw tomatoes.
 But you can keep the wilted greens with wilted tomato salad.